pyrocms/pyrocms-docs/content/concepts/pyrocms-tags.md

      &lt;h2>{{ title }}&lt;/h2>
 {{ /blog:posts }}{{ /noparse }}

 As you'll notice, we have an opening and closing tag here.
-In this case, the {{ link uri="/modules-and-tags/tag-reference/blog" title="blog" }} **posts** function will search the blog for posts matching the parameters we've provided, reprinting the HTML in between the tags for each one and substituing any further tags with data from that particular post - in this case the title.
+In this case, the {{ link uri="modules/blog" title="blog" }} **posts** function will search the blog for posts matching the parameters we've provided, reprinting the HTML in between the tags for each one and substituing any further tags with data from that particular post - in this case the title.

 Tag pairs don't necessarily loop through content, however.
 Take the example of a tag that surrounds a block of text and restricts the output of that text to a certain number of words.
 In this case the text between the tags is simply acting as another parameter - albeit a larger and more flexible one.

 ### Variable Loops

-Occasionally, tags will contain arrays of data that you can loop through.
+Occasionally, single tags can act as arrays of data that you can loop through.
 You can do so using a similar tag pair syntax:

     {{ noparse }}{{ images }}
      &lt;img src="{{ url }}" />